Public Key Infrastructure¶

 Due to their size and private nature, certificates and keys are stored on the filesystem and not in the XML configuration.
 PKI files are stored under the following locations:

-A key pair, CSR, and certificate associated with each other must all have the same name.
+X.509 key, CSR, certificate, and PKCS#12 entries associated with each other must all have the same name.
+SSH public and private keys for the same entry must use the same name.

-The process for creating a certificate is as follows:
+The process for creating a new X.509 certificate is as follows:

 Create keys for